Skip to content

 • Direct Memory

-Direct memory is not part of the runtime data areas of the virtual machine and is not defined as a memory region in the Java Virtual Machine specification.
-It is not limited by the size of the Java heap but is constrained by the total available memory of the host.
+Direct memory is not part of the runtime data area of the virtual machine, nor is it a memory region defined in the Java Virtual Machine Specification.
+It is not limited by the size of the Java heap but is restricted by the total memory size of the local machine.

-Direct memory can be specified with -XX:MaxDirectMemorySize.
-Allocating direct memory consumes higher performance, but direct memory IO read/write performance is better than ordinary heap memory.
-Exhausting direct memory throws an OutOfMemoryError exception.
+Direct memory can also be specified with -XX:MaxDirectMemorySize.
+Applying direct memory consumes higher performance, but the performance of direct memory IO read/write is better than ordinary heap memory.
+Exhausting memory throws an OutOfMemoryError exception.

 • Garbage Collection

-Program Counter, Virtual Machine Stack, Native Method Stack are thread-private and follow the thread lifecycle.
-Stack frames enter and exit the stack orderly as methods are entered and exited.
-However, the Java Heap and Method Area differ.
-Different implementations of an interface may require different amounts of memory, and different branches of a method may also require different amounts of memory.
-We only know which objects will be created during runtime.
-This part of the memory allocation and reclamation are dynamic, and garbage collectors focus on this part of the memory.
+The program counter, virtual machine stack, and native method stack follow the thread lifecycle (because they are thread-private), and the stack frames in the stack orderly perform push and pop operations as methods enter and exit.
+However, the Java heap and method area are different.
+Multiple implementations of an interface may require different amounts of memory, and multiple branches of a method may also require different amounts of memory.
+We only know which objects will be created during the program's runtime period.
+This part of the memory allocation and garbage collection are dynamic, and what the garbage collector focuses on is this part of the memory.

 Serial Collector (Serial)